 The Greater Fredericton Region includes the City of Fredericton and the outlying communities of the Town of Oromocto, Village of New Maryland, and Hanwell.
 As one of Canada’s prettiest cities, you’ll find the residential streets lined with beautiful Victorian homes and architecture.

 Settling in a smaller city such as Fredericton is something to think about.
 Many newcomers often land in Canada’s largest cities because of the jobs and services they offer.
 However, you’ll discover that although Fredericton is a small city, it provides many of the same amenities and services.
 As the “start-up capital of Canada”, it attracts entrepreneurs, skilled professionals, international students, and people who value a cleaner, greener life.
-And, it is much more affordable than major urban cities such as Toronto and Vancouver.
+And, it is more affordable than major cities like Toronto and Vancouver.

 How Many People Live in Fredericton, New Brunswick?

-The population of Fredericton, NB is 63,115 as of the 2021 Canada Census.
+The population of Fredericton, NB is 108,610 (source: 2021 Canada Census).
 By Canadian standards, it is a small city.
-Typically, cities with less than 100,000 are defined as small.
 The diverse population includes Chinese, South Asian, Arab, Korean, Southeast Asian, and West Asian nationalities.

 While government services make up a large percentage of Fredericton jobs, Information and Communications Technology (ICT), business, and research are key drivers of the economy.
 Fredericton is the start-up capital of Canada, making it a choice destination for talented immigrants, and the #1 micro-city in North America for business (fDI Magazine).